Lumphanan: Amenities

 The village has its own primary school, Lumphanan Primary, which has recently been extended, and its own pre-school, called "The Hut: Lumphanan Pre-school".
 There is a village corner shop, and a small tea-room.

 The ruins of Corse Castle, the ancient seat of the Forbes family, stand approximately 3 mi to the north.

 Along with a short, but challenging, nine-hole golf course, Lumphanan also has a recently refurbished multi sports court maintained by the Lumphanan Community Recreation Association (LCRA).
 Furthermore, there is a flood lit sports training area situated in the large play park, which is available for use by request.
 Lumphanan's summer league football team are nicknamed "The Wildcats".

 The LCRA members also organise Scotland's first 10 km run of the year, known as the "Detox", that has been running since 2004 on 2 January.
 The race starts and finishes in Lumphanan, is mostly on road, passing through countryside.
 The start of the course includes a hill climb out of the village and a section of farm track running next to the old Deeside Railway Line.

 Transport

-Lumphanan railway station stood from 1859 to 1966 on the Aboyne Extension Railway, later the Great North of Scotland line that ran from Aberdeen (Joint) to Ballater.
+Lumphanan railway station stood from 1859 to 1966 on the Deeside Railway that ran from Aberdeen (Joint) to Ballater, later part of the Great North of Scotland Railway.

 The village was formerly served by bus route 201 until all scheduled bus services were replaced by a council funded service starting on 21 August 2023.